nh-server/Kurisu/cogs/assistance-cmds/seedminer.3ds.md

 help-desc: Links the seedminer guide
 ---

-A guide on how to do the seedminer process to get your 3ds' movable.sed file
+A guide on how to do the Seedminer process to get your 3DS' `movable.sed` file